Mohamed-Tallal/Mohamed-Tallal/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/Mohamed-Tallal/Mohamed-Tallal/master/wave.gif" width="30px">

-I am Mohamed Tallal .
+My name is Mohamed Tallal .

 I am a senior CS student and Junior PHP & Laravel developer focused on building systems using  PHP & Laravel technologies to soaking up as much knowledge and practice as I can in an attempt to perfect my craft.